j-brenneman/lambda-dynamo-graphql-boilerplate/README.md

 1. `npm install`
 2. `serverless offline start`
 3. In another tab, `serverless dynamodb start`
+4. To start dynamodb (Windows) `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`

 To open graphiql query editor,
 * `cd graphiql`
 * `open index.html`

 And Go to town.
-The graphql end is served at `localhost:3000` and dynamodb is exposed at `localhost:8000`
+The graphql end is served at `localhost:3000` and dynamodb is exposed at `localhost:8000`,

 Oh, example graphql queries,
 *Note* You can only run one query/mutation at a time, so comment out the others and press `CTR + ENTER` to run a query/mutation.

 ```graphql
 mutation CreateAuthors {